 Investors who practice dollar-cost averaging buy a fixed dollar amount of stocks or other securities on a regular basis no matter the share price.
 When prices are up, aka when stocks are expensive, the investor buys fewer shares.

 When prices are down and stocks are cheaper, the investor is able to buy more shares.
-Because dollar-cost averaging places the focus on a regular amount of money rather than share price, there is less temptation to time the market.
+Because dollar-cost averaging places the focus on a regular amount of money rather than share price, there is less temptation to time the market, which can be helpful if you’re new to investing.
 At the same time, the investor is able to continue to build their long-term portfolio.

 Drawbacks of Buy and Hold